Attack of the Puppet People: Home media

 Attack of the Puppet People was released on DVD by Warner Home Video as part of their Warner Archive Collection.
 Shout Factory released the film November 14, 2017 on Region A Blu-ray.
 The transfer was made using a 2K scan of the film's interpositive, in its original widescreen 1:85:1 aspect ratio.
 Film historian Tom Weaver provides an audio commentary track.
 The film's theatrical release trailer is also included.
 Weaver and Dr. Robert J. Kiss talk about the making and distribution of the film on the audio commentary.

 In popular culture

-In the 1958 film Earth vs. the Spider, Mike Simpson (Gene Persson) mentions the Attack of the Puppet People is playing at his father (Hal Torey)'s theater during a phone call with Carol Flynn (June Kenney).
+In the 1958 film Earth vs. the Spider, Mike Simpson (Gene Persson) mentions that the Attack of the Puppet People is playing at his father (Hal Torey)'s theater during a phone call with Carol Flynn (June Kenney).

 Donald Barthelme's 1961 short story "The Hiding Man" features two characters viewing the film.

 The Watergate burglary lookout, Alfred C. Baldwin III was watching Attack of the Puppet People on television at the time of the break-in.
 Distracted by the film, he failed to notice a police car pulling up at the scene in time for his accomplices to make their escape.
 This is portrayed in the HBO series White House Plumbers where Baldwin is portrayed by Zak Orth.

 This same motif of shrinking people occurred in the British TV series The Avengers episode "Mission...
 Highly Improbable".